-No organisation can do without behaviour.
+No organization can do without behavior.
 Strategies are just effective when individuals put them into practice.
 Values are only important when displayed by employees in their daily decisions.
 And culture will be real only when habits are in line with what leaders say on stage.

 This change is taking place in the industries at Gwork.
 Firms desire not just new policies.
-They desire behaviour change systems, which will enable employees to develop the best habits.
-They desire clarity, consistency, and easy tools to facilitate the right actions as it becomes easier to repeat.
-And they desire behaviour change on a scale, rather than per department.
+They desire behavior change systems, which will enable employees to develop the best habits.
+They desire clarity, consistency, and easy tools to help the right actions as it becomes easier to repeat.
+And they desire behavior change on a scale, rather than per department.

-To understand how CHROs can influence behaviour, we first need a clear definition.
+To understand how CHROs can influence behavior, we first need a clear definition.

-Behaviour change in organisations refers to a deliberate shift in the daily actions, habits, and decision patterns of employees.
+Behavior change in organizations refers to a deliberate shift in the daily actions, habits, and decision patterns of employees.

 It focuses on what people actually do, not what they believe they should do.

-In simple terms, behaviour change is the difference between:
+In simple terms, behavior change is the difference between:

 The first statement is a hope.
 The second is a habit.